xthuang226/HuGFAN/README.md

 Supplementary Files, Figures and Tables.

 ## Supplementary File 1.csv
 The constructed 369 features with types.
+Positive samples are chosen using 'db_KEGG' and 'db_Reactome', whereas negative samples are chosen using 'db_Negatome'.
+These three features are omitted during training and validation.

 ## Supplementary File 2.csv
 HuGFAN (1,185,429 interactions) with S<sub>ppc</sub> confidence score.